Latest update: July 2021

 The Norwegian Orca Survey

 The Norwegian Orca Survey (Andenes, Norway) is a non-profit research organisation established in 2013 that is dedicated to long-term monitoring of killer whales occurring off Northern Norway.
 The main goals of the organisation include studying population abundance, foraging ecology and habitat use.
-The ongoing research also aims to continue the photo-identification study initiated by colleagues in 1986 (Similä et al. 1996, Vongraven and Bisther 2013).
+The ongoing research also aims to continue the photo-identification study initiated by colleagues in 1986 (Similä et al. 1996, Vongraven & Bisther 2013).
 As part of this project, efforts have been directed towards further data collection throughout the year in Northern Norway.
 This includes collection of ID-photographs, biopsy samples, behavioural observations, aerial (drone) imagery, sound recordings and prey remains.
 Data are being used for various studies based on individuals’ recognition, including mark-recapture analyses and investigations of group-specific foraging ecology.
-The Norwegian killer whale identification database is a work in constant progress and the latest version of the ID-catalogue was published in March 2018 (Jourdain and Karoliussen 2018).
+The Norwegian killer whale identification database is a work in constant progress and the latest version of the ID-catalogue was published in March 2018 (Jourdain & Karoliussen 2018).
+The Norwegian Orca ID-project also relies on citizens’ photographs which contribute by building individual killer whales’ sighting histories and this ID-Catalogue.

-Through thiis ongoing research on killer whales, molecular identification of prey species foraged upon in spring documented a new prey species: the lumpfish (Cyclopterus lumpus) (National Progress Report Norway 2019).
+Through this ongoing research on killer whales, molecular identification of prey species foraged upon in spring documented a new prey species: the lumpfish (Cyclopterus lumpus) (National Progress Report Norway 2019).
 75 photo-identified killer whales that returned to Andfjord in spring for temporary residency were found to forage upon lumpfish as the fish migrates to coastal habitats for spawning.
 These whales are also known to be herring-eaters from winter observations in the same years.
 This research (Jourdain et al. 2019b) was the first documentation of individual killer whales seasonally switching between alternative resources.
+Analysis of dietary markers confirmed that the Norwegian killer whale population is generalist, with dietary habits varying between groups (Jourdain et al., 2020).
+There appears to be an ecological gradient between fish specialists and others that, to some extend, specialize on pinnipeds.
+The pinniped-eating killer whales that were sampled were also found to include fish in their diets, and are therefore not prey-specialists (Jourdain et al., 2020).

 The Whaletrack project